karanpratapsingh/HyperTrade/README.md

 ## 🏭 Architecture <a id="architecture" />

 It's a microservices based architecture with event driven approach for decoupling.
-It uses distributed streams and messaging which keeps the system simple yet robust to make sure it can grow in future.
+It uses distributed streams and messaging which keeps the system simple yet robust to make sure it can grow in the future.

 <img width="60%" src="./assets/diagrams/architecture.png" alt="architecture" /> <img width="37.45%" src="./assets/diagrams/k8s.png" alt="k8s" />